Current media coverage, active campaigns, public involvement and creative interventions, in the debate that has been running since at least 1952.

 Musée Diego de Rivera Anahuacalli - Mexico. image ©Marisa Veléz.

 In Objekt International Hans Fonk says her work is about "highlighting the crucial problems of our society, as exemplified by the implications of science in child gender selection and the consequences of the techniques of procreation which lead to an artificial evolution of the population".

 The challenge this work addresses is that without daughters there will be no women, without women there will be no human race.
 So what mad system will ultimately value boys above girls?
 The excavation of the Terracotta Daughters will take place in 2030, when, according to Chinese demographers, the male/female imbalance will have reached its peak.

-In the shorter term, sales of the original scuptures fund the education of the orphan girls who were the models for the Terracotta Army.
+In the shorter term, sales of the original scuptures fund the education of the orphan girls who were the models for the Terracotta daughters.